bhauman/figwheel-main/docs/quick_start.md

 This notifies you that you are using Rebel Readline.

-If you type `:repl/help` at the prompt you will first notice that `:repl/help` itself is now has color syntax highlighting.
-Upon hitting enter it will output a useful reference for the REPL's capabilities.
+If you type `:repl/help` command at the prompt, as you type you will notice that `:repl/help` itself is now has color syntax highlighting.
+Upon hitting enter, you will see a useful reference for the REPL's capabilities displayed.

 ![rebel readline help](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/rebel-readline-help.png)

-#### Rebel Readline feature walkthrough
+## Rebel Readline feature walkthrough

 Let's quickly walk through how to use some of the **Clojure Key Bindings** listed in the help.

+#### Autocomplete

 Type `(ra` at the prompt and don't hit enter but hit the TAB key.

-You will see a list of choices that you can TAB through or you can keep typing to narrow the selection down.
+You will see a list of choices that you can TAB through and hit enter on your selection.
+You can also keep typing to narrow the selection down.

 Select `rand-int`, you will now have `cljs.user=> (rand-int` on the line.

+#### Inspecting functions

 Let's find out how to use `rand-int`.
 Hit `Control-X Control-D` to bring up the documentation for `rand-int`, upon doing so you will see

 ![rebel redline displaying rand-int doc](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/demo-rebel-documentation.png)

-This documentation is showing you the function argument signature `([n])` which indicates that it takes one argument `n` and from the rest of the documentation and the name of the function we can infer that it takes a single integer argument.
+One of the more helpful parts of this documentation is the line that is displaying `([n])`.
+It's helpful but extremely concise, and we should take a moment to parse it.

+`([n])` is a **list** of function signatures for the `rand-int` function.
+It indicates that `rand-int` only has one function signature `[n]`, which in turn indicates that `rand-int` takes a single argument `n`.

+As for the type of `n` we can infer from the function name and documentation that `n` is most likely an integer.
+But there is another indication.
+The Clojure/Script core libraries, and many others, use the following conventions when naming arguments.

+* `f`, `g`, `h` - function input
+* `n` - integer input usually a size
+* `index`, `i` - integer index
+* `x`, `y` - numbers
+* `xs` - sequence
+* `m` - map
+* `s` - string input
+* `re` - regular expression
+* `coll` - a collection
+* `pred` - a predicate closure
+* `& more` - variadic input
+* `xf` - xform, a transducer

+And there we have it, we now know when we call `rand-int` we should supply one integer argument.

-If we want to know how `rand-int` was implemented we can see it's source code by hitting `Control-X Control-S`.
+If we want to undertand `rand-int` further, we can examine directly examine its source code.

+Now, with your cursor anywhere on the `rand-int` function hit `Control-X Control-S`.
+You will see the see the source code for rand int displayed and this gives us the ultimate insight into how it works and how to use it.

 Now that we know that `rand-int` takes a single integer argument let's call it.
 Complete the REPL line by typing `(rand-int 5)` and hit enter